weikunhan/leetcode-summary-python/special_case/README.md

 ## Two Sum

-Two Sum problem is a variation of the subset sum problem which is Interval-DP.
-Also, it can  even simply solve using Two Pointers in some situations.
-I would like to make Two Sum problems as a special case because there is a faster algorithm that will find pairs that sum to S in linear time.
-The algorithm below makes use of hash tables which have a constant lookup time.
+Two Sum related problems can simply solve using Two Pointers.
+I would like to make Two Sum problems as a special case because there is a faster algorithm that will find pairs that sum to target value in linear time.
+The algorithm is using a hash map to mapping target value with index which have a constant lookup time.

 | *#* | *Link* | *Solution* |
 | ---- | --------------------------------- | --------------------------------- |